Introduction

 St Christopher's is a large nineteenth-century neo-gothic building in the downtown part of the city.
 The parish priest lives in the vicarage adjoining the church.
 The high brick wall which surrounds the church and vicarage also includes the disused school, now used adventurously for a wide range of community activities.
 The parish priest is the only professional living in the area.
 The small congregation spend a lot of time together; all of them live locally.
 Some of them help to run things in the community centre and every morning there are four or five praying, with more for late evening worship, and thirty for communion with hymns and sermon on Tuesday evening.
 Sunday worship is a culmination and gathering together of the activities, concerns and worship of the week.
 The social needs of the community are offered to God as easily as they are discussed practically in the pub after church - a kind of extended Peace attended by most of the congregation.

-and feels it is impossible to involve others in preparing or helping to lead because of the need to keep the balance between the different factions.
+helping to lead because of the need to keep the balance between

 to recovering from deadness.